jwerak/ansible_tftp_server/README.md

 Role Variables
 --------------

-The variables that can be passed to this role and a brief description about them are as follows.
-These are all based on the configuration variales of the DHCP server configuration.

-    # Basic configuration information
+## Basic configuration information
 tftp_serve_files: array of files in files dir that should be served by tftp server